Politics, money overhang ambitious Lebanon telecom reforms

 Bidding will open in mid-April, said Karim Kobeissi, a senior advisor to Lebanon's Ministry of Telecommunications.

-"Some international companies have made enquiries, but nothing is concrete yet," he told Reuters, declining to reveal the contract terms because the tender document had not yet been finalized.
+"Some international companies have made enquiries, but nothing is concrete yet," he told Reuters, declining to reveal the contract terms because the tender document had not yet been finalised.

 Although Zain and OTMT have expressed interest in continuing to operate Touch and Alfa, the tender could replace them if there is competition from experienced international telecommunications operators, such as those in the Gulf.